c-stanton/wordle.web/README.md

-My version of a Wordle-like project that has light/dark mode, tile flipping, color coding, and a small word bank.
+My version of a Wordle-like project that has light/dark mode, tile flipping, color coding, a small word bank with hints, and other features.
 Made using Vue, css, and Nuxt.
+You can play with it (here)[https://wordle.wrigglyt.xyz/].